-In late 2019, due to pig shortages, China was forced to lift the ban on the U.S. poultry imports, which was in place for more than 4 years.
-Despite the fact that the ban was lifted, the Chinese poultry production is increasing at a fast pace, reducing the need for imports.
+In late 2019, due to pig shortages, China was forced to lift the ban on U.S. poultry imports, which was in place for more than 4 years.
+Despite the fact that the ban was lifted, Chinese poultry production is increasing at a fast pace, reducing the need for imports.
 China remains an interesting market, with a lot of growth prospects, and Bachoco could, in time, ponder to enter this market.
-Despite the pandemic, Brazil has been able to keep the production at a normal rate, and was able to increase its Chinese exports.
+Also, despite the pandemic, Brazil has been able to keep the production at a normal rate and was able to increase its Chinese exports.

 Due to COVID-19 and the halted production of poultry in China, imports have surged 76% compared to the same period in 2019.
 This was mainly driven by the higher pork prices during this period, with consumers turning to chicken as a cheaper alternative to pork.